Donating wholesome food for human consumption diverts food waste from landfills and puts food on the table for families in need.

 Anyone can donate food, including farmers, distributors, wholesalers, retailers, restaurants, cafeterias, hotels, cruise ships, and households, just to name a few.

-- EPA’s Excess Food Opportunities Map is an interactive tool that displays the locations of nearly 1.2 million potential industrial, commercial and institutional excess food generators and more than 4,000 potential recipients.
+- EPA’s Excess Food Opportunities Map is an interactive tool that displays the locations of nearly 1.2 million potential industrial, commercial and institutional excess food generators and more than 4,000 potential recipients of excess food including anaerobic digestion facilities, composting facilities, and food banks.

 - Gleaning is the collection of excess fresh foods from farms, gardens, farmers markets, and other sources to provide it to those in need.
 Typically, volunteers partner with a farm to glean excess fresh produce and deliver it to a food bank or food pantry.
 Learn how to develop a successful gleaning program with this USDA toolkit (PDF, 630 KB).